realbite/blix-rest/README.md

 class RestWorld

-  # add a hook to create the user in the supersite2 database - the wid is just equal to the user name.
+  # add a hook to create the user in the  database -
   #
   def before_user_create(user,hash)
     name = hash["name"]